IFY82/CAPSTONEPROJECT/README.md

 This shows the churn prediction analysis carried out for ConnectTel Telecomm Company in order to help them with the reduce customer attrition, enhance customer loyalty, and maintain a competitive edge in the highly dynamic and competitive telecommunications industry.

-Title: Analysis of Churn Prediction in Telecom Company
+Title: Analysis of Churn Prediction for ConnectTel Telecom Company

 Introduction: